jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

             return hasher.digest()
 ```

 Simple enough, the method "getKey" takes in a string and returns a sha256 digest of that string.
 This is commonly used as a key for this type of AES encryption as the length requirements match perfectly.
 Next, the encrypt function takes in that same key and a filepath.
-We can now see what that integer in the encrypted file was the file's size that is to be encrypted + the IV used for encryption.
+We can now see that the integer in the encrypted file was the file's size that is to be encrypted + the IV used for encryption.
 The encrypt method takes chunks of the file passed in, 16 bytes at a time and encrypts them before writing them to a new file.
 Our next step is to write a decrypter.

 I've cleaned up the original code so it's functional and included a decrypt method.
 The only parameter we weren't given in the original python script is the password that is used to create the AES key.
 Referring back to the text in the e-mail: